rahulsarvade/Templates/Service Desk .md

 --------------------------------------------
-Carebase/Claims.net/ EMC/ Other applicaions  :-
+Carebase/Claims.net/ EMC/ Other Desktop applicaions  :-
 --------------------------------------------

 What exactly the issue is (Issue Summery) :